siobyrne/young-dressage-horse-program-analysis/README.md

 ### 2002 - 2019, 4/5/6 Year Old Division Competitive Outcomes

 #### FEI vs Non-FEI Horses
-Do horses that compete in the 4, 5, and 6 Year Old divisions make it to FEI?
+Do horses that compete in the 4, 5, and 6 Year Old divisions make it to the FEI (Fédération Equestre Internationale) levels?

-To answer this question, I looked only at horses that competed in the 4/5/6 Year Old divisions during the years 2002-2019, 520 horses total.
+To answer this question, I looked only at horses that competed in the 4/5/6 Year Old divisions during the years 2002-2019, 520 horses total, and considered them to have competed at FEI if they competed at any FEI level other than the FEI Young Horse divisions.
+Those levels are comprised of Junior, Prix St. Georges, Intermediate-1 (I-1), Intermediate-A (I-A), Intermediate-B (I-B), Intermediate-2 (I-2), and Grand Prix.

 The overwhelming majority, 363 horses, made it to FEI (69.81%).
 112 horses (21.54%) competed at the USEF levels (Training-Fourth).
 Only 45 horses (8.65%) never competed at any level other than a Young Horse division.